Quick Start Guide

 Users can run MySQL/MariaDB and create a database locally using the following Docker command:

-Access test_db database and create table customer with columns id and name.
-Change mysql to mariadb as needed:
+Access the test_db database and create a table customer with columns id and name.
+Change MySQL to MariaDB as needed:

 docker exec -it gofr-mysql mysql -uroot -proot123 test_db -e "CREATE TABLE customers (id INT AUTO_INCREMENT PRIMARY KEY, name VARCHAR(255) NOT NULL);"

-Now the database with table is ready, we can connect our GoFr server to MySQL/MariaDB.
+Now that the database with the table is ready, we can connect our GoFr server to MySQL/MariaDB.

 Configuration & Usage